HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Oversee building comprehensive test suites for existing applications
 - Streamline deployments with Ansible and Capistrano
 - Lead the way in establishing continuous integration using CircleCI and AWS Code Pipeline.
-- Established code quality standards and continous enforcement using tools such as Rubocop, ESLint, Overcommit, and CircleCI
+- Established code quality standards and continuous enforcement using tools such as Rubocop, ESLint, Overcommit, and CircleCI
 - Maintain our custom SimpleSAMLphp IDP implementation
 - Migrated an on-premise Rails app to AWS as first app in our organization to move to the cloud